We would love to know what you have been doing since graduation. Please send updates via e-mail to: email@example.com.

 Alexandra (Widmer) Mattia – Development Officer, Corporate Engagement at Wildlife Conservation Society (Bronx Zoo/NY Aquarium); had been Key Account Manager, GENEWIZ (in NY tri-state area), a contract research organization (CRO) that specializes in DNA services: DNA sequencing, Gene Synthesis, Plasmid DNA prep, Next Generation Sequencing, cloning, genotyping, etc.

 Emily Vincent – MS student, Central Connecticut State University.

-WE NEED INFORMATION ABOUT: Justin Benttinen, Elizabeth Czok, Marc Fischer, Marie Gaura, Stephanie Gildea, Victoria Gomez, Jared Griffin, Daniel Hofmann, Kayla Hyman, Lauren Kondracke, Kira Marino, Meghan McGowan, Jacqueline Niles, Alexander Paradise, Marisa Pardo, Adam Salisbury, Rurainy Sirois, Nicole Tamanini, Christie Wilson
+WE NEED INFORMATION ABOUT: Justin Benttinen, Elizabeth Czok, Marc Fischer, Marie Gaura, Stephanie Gildea, Victoria Gomez, Jared Griffin, Daniel Hofmann, Kayla Hyman, Lauren Kondracke, Kira Marino, Jacqueline Niles, Alexander Paradise, Marisa Pardo, Adam Salisbury, Rurainy Sirois, Nicole Tamanini, Christie Wilson

 Emily Blair – MS student, Cal State Long Beach – wetland restoration ecology.

 Thomas Cardillo – Analytical Chemist at Alpha Analytical

 Nathaniel Coolidge – Outreach Educator, Save the Bay/Americorps (2009)

 Catherine Donahue – Peace Corps Volunteer in Africa and working on oyster mortalilty with funding from a United Nations Development Programme grant. (firstname.lastname@example.org)